How advances in genome sequencing paved the way to understand COVID-19 and its spread

 The first commercial sequencer using nanopore technology, developed by Oxford Nanopore Technology, a company based in Oxford, came on to the market in 2014.
 Since then many improvements have been made to the technology which has made it uniquely positioned to be used for sequencing the SARS-CoV-2 virus (Marx).
 Able to fit inside a person's pocket, nanopore sequencers are highly portable.
 By comparison older sequencers can be as large as a fridge.
 Relatively cheap to purchase, the new nanopore sequencers can be plugged into a laptop USB port, allowing for data to be sent immediately across the world for rapid analysis.
 This means that sequencing can be carried out just as easily in remote areas with limited laboratory facilities and no appropriately trained staff as in a well-equipped hospital with experts on hand.
 Nanopore sequencers recently proved invaluable, for example, for the real-time surveillance of the Ebola virus in parts of West Africa and for the Zika virus in the hard-to reach Amazon jungle (Yong; Deamer, Akeson, Branton; O'Carroll).

 Diagram illustrating the process of nanopore sequencing.
 Credit: Daniel Power.

 The first genome sequence of the SARS-CoV-2 virus was drafted on January 5th 2020 by a group of Chinese scientists, led by Yong-zhen Zhang at Shanghai Public Health Clinical Centre and Public Health.
 Their work showed the virus to be a close relative of the human SARS coronavirus that emerged in 2002 and a bat SARS-like coronavirus (Zhu et al).
 The genome, a single strand of RNA, was found to be ~30,000 nucleotides long.
 This is the longest genome of any known RNA virus (Marian; Hassamin).
 The first sequence was generated remarkably quickly; just a week after the first patient was hospitalised with unusual pneumonia at Wuhan Central Hospital.
-In comparison the coronavirus for the first outbreak of SARS in 2002 took five months to complete (Wellcome Trust).
+In comparison the coronavirus for the first outbreak of SARS in 2002 took a few months to complete (CDC).